Damisha74/Joke_App/README.md

 # Flutter Joke App

-A Flutter application that fetches and displays programming and Christmas-themed jokes both in online and offline.
+A Flutter application that fetches and displays Programming, Christmas-themed and Pun jokes both in online and offline.

 ## Features

-- Fetches programming, Christmas and Pun jokes from JokeAPI
+- Fetches Programming, Christmas and Pun jokes from JokeAPI
 - Offline support with local caching using SharedPreferences
 - Pull-to-refresh functionality for reloading jokes
 - Error handling with fallback to cached jokes